-Last Tuesday the United States Senate voted on an historic piece of legislation.
-Known to the public as the UN Disabilities treaty, the document borrows wording and spirit from the Americans with Disabilities Act of 1990.
+Last Tuesday the U.S. Senate voted on a historic piece of legislation.
+Known to the public as the U.N.
+Disabilities Treaty, the document borrows wording and spirit from the Americans with Disabilities Act of 1990.
 The treaty has so far been signed by 155 nations throughout the world; a list which unfortunately does not include the United States, where the vote fell just short of the two thirds majority required to ratify the treaty.
-And although the treaty can be voted on again in the next year’s congress, for the one in six Americans that are disabled, that’s too long.
+Although the treaty can be voted on again in next year’s congress, for the one in six Americans that are disabled, that’s too long.

-By United nations estimates, there are over 600 Million people worldwide who live with disabilities; in the United States that number is an astounding 54 million.
+By the U.N.'s estimates, there are over 600 million people worldwide who live with disabilities.
+In the U.S. that number is an astounding 54 million.

-Some of the challenges which people with disabilities face are obvious.
-Staircases can be bypassed via elevator; closer parking spots can make getting into places easier.
-Some of the challenges however might not cross your mind.
-One of the most entrenched of challenges facing people with disabilities is something able bodied people can easily take for granted, bathroom access.
+Some of the challenges that people with disabilities face are obvious.
+Staircases can be bypassed via elevator and closer parking spots can make getting into places more accessible.
+Some of the challenges may not cross your mind.
+One of the most entrenched challenges that people with disabilities face is something a lot of us take for granted -- bathroom access.

 The key word here is family.
-The EasyGo(tm) is wheelchair accessible and contains an adult sized changing table, allowing individuals with severe mobility issues to use the bathroom in the same privacy and dignity that we all enjoy.
-With the ability to use the restroom privately, people with special needs can enjoy a freedom which they’d be hard pressed to find elsewhere.
+The EasyGo™ is wheelchair-accessible and contains an adult-sized changing table, allowing individuals with severe mobility issues to use the bathroom in the same privacy that everyone should enjoy.
+With the ability to use the restroom privately, people with special needs can enjoy a freedom which they’d be hard-pressed to find elsewhere.
 Just as vitally their families and caregivers can too.
 The world gets so much bigger when you’re not tethered to your house.

 “For me, the EasyGo™ is the solution to the isolation many Maryland families experience by not being able to participate in community and social events due to the non-existence of adequate restroom facilities.”

 – Mary Anne Breschi, Director of Maggies Light Foundation